 Reimbursement requests must be submitted through E-Grants.
-ADOT maintains an email address as a back-up option for submission to MPDInvoice@azdot.gov.
+ADOT maintains an email address as a back-up option for submission to mpdtransit@azdot.gov.
 Reimbursement requests must include the back-up documentation, performance information and documentation of local match.
-The reimbursement request must be adequately documented to include a system generated financial summary, or spreadsheet accompanied by appropriate backup documentation (i.e. invoices, payroll, etc.) disclosing an expense amount that matches the invoice amount.
+The reimbursement request must be adequately supported by including a system generated financial summary, like a general ledger.
+In the event a system-generated expense or general ledger cannot be provided, it is acceptable to use a manually-created or spreadsheet ledger.
+However, in this case, all support documentation must also be submitted.